freeDSP/freeDSP-OCTAVIA/README.md

 ![Image of FreeDSP OCTAVIA](https://github.com/freeDSP/freeDSP-OCTAVIA/blob/main/SOURCES/IMAGES/FreeDSP_OCTAVIA_0v32_TopView.jpg)

-Version 0.32 is the latest release.
+Version 0.33 is the latest commit, but it has not been built yet.
 version 0.1 board is worked, but it requires some workarounds.
 I recommend building the latest version. https://github.com/freeDSP/freeDSP-OCTAVIA/wiki/Errata-and-Workarounds